 Furthermore, CBD is completely legal in Hong Kong, extremely safe, non-addictive and will not get a pet “high”.
 CBD works by acting on the endocannabinoid receptor system, a signalling pathway in the body that reduces perceived stress and increases homeostasis and balance.

-It’s my goal to help pets live happier, healthier lives.
-I believe we’re now one step closer.
+It’s our goal to help pets live happier, healthier lives.
+We believe that we’re now one step closer.

 How CBD helps my anxious dog?
 Is there any research supporting the claim?